uwcse440/web-cse440-au17/_assignments/assignment4/index.md

 We have a color plotter that can print posters this size.
 Your source file is due as above, we will then coordinate with you for proofreading and printing.

-Be prepared to give your elevator pitch in class.
+Be prepared to give your pitch.

 ### Grading